DefenderOfBasic/notebook/source/content/Reviews/Logan.md

 church = normative claims / direction / "what is worth doing" state = given a goal, how to use our resources to accomplish it

-"shadow state" -> what you are doin
+"shadow state" -> what you are doing
+"sudo state" -> enforcement

+loyal dissident  =
+technocratic populist =

+alignment of each entity?